 Think about what information you want to gather from site visitors.
 Break that information down into chunks, and assign those chunks to fields.

 7. Add Google Analytics

 Google Analytics is the de-facto standard for seeing how people are finding and using your website.
 It’s an incredibly powerful tool that will grow with your business.

 Parting words of advice

-If you’re just learning how to launch a website, I highly recommend taking GoDaddy’s new Website Builder, also known as GoCentral, for a spin.
+If you’re just learning how to launch a website, I highly recommend taking GoDaddy’s new Website Builder for a spin.
 Follow these steps, and you can get your site up and running in less than an hour.